Please note, all references to “CBD” or “CBD products” within this post refers to hemp-derived CBD, not marijuana-derived CBD.

-Before you choose a payment gateway, ask a member of the team how they go about handling disputes, as well as how fraud protection will minimize the chances of disputes arising in the first place.
+Before you choose a payment gateway, ask a member of the team how they go about handling disputes, as well as how fraud protection will minimise the chances of disputes arising in the first place.

-Personalized customer service is the way to go, but if you cannot find a company that offers this, at least find one that hires a customer service team to manage calls and emails around the clock.
+Personalised customer service is the way to go, but if you cannot find a company that offers this, at least find one that hires a customer service team to manage calls and emails around the clock.

 A CBD payment processor can provide the perfect tailored solution for your business, while eliminating the hassles associated with administrative tasks, accounting and business upkeep.

 The following top-rated companies have branched out into the CBD industry with their payment gateway services:

 Since the company's inception in 1998, USAePay has been providing businesses in every niche with ecommerce, retail and telephone/mail order solutions.

 Presenting clients with a unified commerce strategy, this CBD payment processor supports various payment methods including ACH, credit cards and debit cards.
 NMI provides detailed insights into transactions, of which can be managed in conjunction with BigCommerce.

 Next on the list is this high-risk payment processor, which is acknowledged as the most well-respected service provider specialising in the CBD industry.